Last update: Dec 2017.

 There are many other products which may be equally good or better, but I may not have used them or forgot about them.
 Don’t despair if your stuff isn’t listed here – this is just intended as a starting point if you want to buy stuff.

 - Luggage: everything made by Wolfman is excellent.
 The Wolfman Expedition line is waterproof, very sturdy and made in the USA.
 It’s not the cheapest though.

 - GPS: The Garmin Montana 600 (amazon affiliate link) is excellent.
-The AMPS rugged mount is solid and won’t drop your GPS even when you do a jump or crash.
+The AMPS rugged mount (amazon affiliate link) is solid and won’t drop your GPS even when you do a jump or crash.

 - PLB: The non-floating version of the ACR ResqLink (amazon affiliate link).
 It’s small, has a good reputation and seems to be very well made.
 There is a floating version of the same that’s the same as this, but bigger because it includes a floatation thing on the back, which you likely won’t need.
 I haven’t needed to call emergency services, so I can’t say how well it works.
 The same company also makes EPIRBs (PLBs for marine use) which have been used around the world for decades.
 I suggest you also get the pouch (amazon affiliate link) for it.
 It’s well made and will protect your PLB.

 - Various tools: anything from proper tool companies (i.e. not a store brand).
 I prefer tools which aren’t made in the far east because they usually aren’t that great.
 Good brands include Craftsman, Tekton, Wiha, Wera, GearWrench, Motion Pro.
 There are many others.
 Sadly I have to say that I have been pretty much universally disappointed by Stanley tools, and I do not recommend them.